sharp100/DynamicShaderPlugin/README.md

 ### Corona Store Activation

 In order to use this plugin, you must activate the plugin at the [Corona Store](http://store.coronalabs.com/plugin/dynamic-shader).
+You will also need to provide a normal map file for each object you wish to shade.
+There are many applications that will allow you to easily create normal maps for your image files.
+We suggest trying [Sprite Illuminator](https://www.codeandweb.com/spriteilluminator) using their free trial option.
+If you like it, please upgrade.

 ### SDK